realabdu/NOX/README.md

 # NOX
 ![nox logo](https://imgur.com/fbVBC0k.png)
-> programming language for linear optimization problems.
+> programming language written in C .

-nox is a programming language, intended to deal with linear optimization problems. for now, nox supports basic language features. and as nox grow we will implement features, specified for LP.
+lately i have become intersted in  the history of computing and it's relation to mathmatics so i decided to learn both. by creating Nox. nox is a programming language written in C, using tools like bison&flex, and has it's own Virtual stack machine. the end goal of NOX is to support linear optimization problems.

+*(😅im learning as i go, so if there is any misinformation please contact me/pull request, thanks!)*
 ## Build Nox

 #### Linux: